ImHalal/Gesture_Control---Car/README.txt

 Project Description
 -------------------

-This project demonstrates how to build a basic robot controlled via Bluetooth using an HC-05 module, an L298N motor driver, and an MPU6050 (Electronic Cats version) accelerometer.
+This project demonstrates how to build a basic robot controlled via Bluetooth using an HC-05 module, an L298N motor driver, and an MPU6050 accelerometer.
 The robot receives directional commands from a remote MPU6050 controller and moves accordingly: Forward, Backward, Left, Right, or Idle (Stop).

 This setup can be extended for gesture-based control, obstacle avoidance, remote telemetry, any many more.